openfaas/docs/docs/reference/cron.md

 ## The Kubernetes CronJob

-[Kubernetes][k8s] has its own [CronJob API resource][k8scron], which cam be used to schedule regularly function executions with a cron expression.
+[Kubernetes][k8s] has its own [CronJob API resource][k8scron], which can be used to schedule regular function executions with a cron expression.

 We assume that you have used the [recommended install of `faas-netes`][faasdeploy] which means that you have OpenFaaS deployed into two namespaces: